The-Marcy-Lab-School/se-unit-4/lesson-4-es6_class_syntax/README.md

 * What is polymorphism and why is it a common practice in OOP?
 * What is encapsulation?
 * What is the purpose of getter and setter methods?
-* What are the benefits of an inheritance relationship between classes?
-What is the drawback?

 ## Learning Assignments
 * **Article**: [Claseses](https://javascript.info/class)